ml4drug-book/ml4drug-book.github.io/call.md

 ## (C) Highlight Track

-This track solicits 4-8 page paper (unlimited references+appendix) that is comprehensive survey/benchmark on a specific topic under AI4Science, e.g., ML for Molecules, comparing with the original track, this track is more focused on the are more interested in summarising the published works.
+This track solicits 4-8 page paper (with unlimited references and appendices) that is comprehensive survey/benchmark on a specific topic under AI4Science, e.g., ML for Molecules, comparing with the original track, this track is more focused on the are more interested in summarising the published works.

 Example topics include (but not limited to):
 - ML for Molecule design